XiaoleiC/XiaoleiC.github.io/index.md

 Outside academia, I like road trips, swimming, hiking, skiing, running, and exploring different restaurants.

 ## Current topics
-In the spring of 2025, I am working on scientific machine learning methods for spatial-temporal problems.
-I will join the Scientific Data Division of the Berkeley Lab as a Ph.D. research intern and work with Prof.<a href="https://www.stat.berkeley.edu/~mmahoney/" target="_blank"> Michael Mahoney</a> in the 2025 summer.
+In the fall of 2025, I am working on generative AI and LLM.

 ## Previous topics
+In the spring and summer of 2025, I worked on scientific machine learning methods for spatial-temporal problems.
+I joined the Scientific Data Division of the Berkeley Lab as a Ph.D. research intern and worked with Prof.<a href="https://www.stat.berkeley.edu/~mmahoney/" target="_blank"> Michael Mahoney</a>.
+We proposed a kinetic theory-based graph learning framework for flow forecasting, e.g., traffic.
+The paper is under preparation.

 In the summer and fall of 2024, I worked on understanding the community's psychological polarization during hazards.
 We employed a bottom-up method and constructed the system Hamiltonian.
 Traditional techniques from statistical physics, such as mean-field theory and the renormalization group, have been widely used to infer macroscopic collective phenomena directly from microscopic interactions.
 The paper is coming out soon.

 ## Research Interests